Recycled Crayons – A Recipe for Creative Play

 Crayons were probably your very first art supply.
-The box of brand new colours represented imaginitive dreams and artistic lines at every age.
-The new adult colouring pages trend have even brought adults back into the crayon fold.
+The box of brand-new colours represented imaginative dreams and artistic lines at every age.
+The new adult colouring pages trend has even brought adults back into the crayon fold.
 But crayons are an enigma.

 According to the Crayon Initiative, there are 60 tons of paraffin wax crayons manufactured in the United States, alone, every single day, about 12 million crayons.
 And that’s just Crayola’s contribution.
 38 tons of crayons end up in landfills every year.
 I wonder what happens to the other 21,862 tons of crayons every year?
 Are they sitting broken in kitchen drawyers and pencil boxes, neglected?
 Did our kids chew them up?
 Did they end up on paper on refrigerator doors and classroom walls as art?